-Sustainability happens when people’s demand on the earth’s resources is less than the supply the earth can sustain.
+Sustainability happens when people’s demand on the earth’s resources (or ecological footprint) is less than the supply the earth can sustain (or biocapacity).
 By taking more than the earth can sustain we deplete the earth’s ability to produce.
 Treating capital as income will always lead to bankruptcy.
 So sustainabilism promotes sustainability over economic growth.
 Perpetual growth on a finite planet is impossible.
 Sustainable development can never be about economic growth, instead it is the development of a steady-state, solar and circular economy.
 A sustainabilist favours craft production over industrial production and a localised, distributed economy over a centralised one.
 It is about a better distribution of wealth and not about more wealth overall.
 In other words, sustainabilism is about a better economy, not a bigger economy.

 Sustainabilism is the idea that our lives are too precious to be wasted on trivial, unnecessary stuff.
 Life should be about the joy of being, not the burden of having.
 Sustainabilism is about making life happen by being more self-sufficient and ‘taking back the value-added’.
 Self-sufficiency is about consuming less, and producing as much as possible yourself including food, clothes, shelter and energy.
 The more DIY you can do the better.
 Self-sufficiency is not about being isolated, on the contrary, there is mutual benefit in helping each other and sharing with family, friends, neighbours and the wider community.
 This increases trust and social cohesion.

 Sustainabilism is the way to a better future by having a better present.